 - Overhead– To cover the costs of the contractor’s home office and field management and overhead, the contractor will include a cost allowance that is based on the actual financial requirements for the corporate and the field offices.
 The percentage, as a factor of the total direct cost for the extra work, varies between contractors and projects.
-Percentages between 8.0 percent and 15.0 percent are usually considered reasonable.
+Change order percentages between 8.0 percent and 15.0 percent are usually considered acceptable and reasonable.

 - Profit – The contractor’s profit, as a percentage of the sum of the total direct and indirect costs, should be within a reasonable range.
 Typically, the contractor’s profit on change order work is not expected to exceed 10.0 percent, and could be lower.

 For extra work that is completed on a T&M basis, the contractor’s unit rates and markups for overhead and profit that are applied to the contractor’s actual costs for Change Orders are based on either 1) the rates that were solicited during the bidding phase of a project and included as part of the project’s construction contract between the owner and the contractor, or 2) the unit pricing and markups that were negotiated between the owner and the contractor following the award of a construction contract.

 At the completion of the work for a Change Order, the contractor will submit the copies of the daily work reports for the extra work to the owner as part of the contractor’s monthly payment request submittal.
 These reports document the actual labor, material, and equipment resources that were expended by the contractor on an hourly or daily basis6 to complete the extra work scope that is defined by the Change Order.